CheckThat-AI/CheckThat-AI/README.md

 ## 5. Download Checkpoints
 Once the fine-tuning jo is completed, download the Adapter checkpoints to run locally with your base model.

-## 6. Download the base version of your chosen model from hugging face
+## 6. Downloading model from hugging face
-Authenticate yourself first by logging into your Hugging Face account
+Download the base version of your chosen model from hugging face Authenticate yourself first by logging into your Hugging Face account
 ```
 huggingface-cli login